The label must correspond with the labelling and the indications on the authorisation certificate.

 - National indications

 The proposal for the label in the application dossier for a new authorisation must already contain a proposal for labelling, in accordance with the results of the studies provided.
+It should be noted that Belgium does not accept in-vivo animal studies that are conducted later than June 2011, except if the outcome would provide a labelling that would trigger a more severe classification when compared to the CLP calculation rules.
+Any projected in-vivo assay should be replaced by validated in-vitro alternatives according to the current data requirements.

 You can find several documents and guides below which can help in the drafting of CLP labelling: